5 Types of Metal Roofing Materials

 Copper Roofing – Pros & Cons

 Copper is an extremely soft metal, which makes it among the quietest types of metal roofing.
-However, with modern installation practices, all metal roofing now recommends proper substrates that minimize noise from rain or hail at the same level.
-The softer nature of Copper Roofing also means that in hail prone regions it may be easily damaged.
+However, with modern installation practices, all metal roofing now recommends proper substrates and insulation that minimize noise from rain or hail at the same level.
+The softer nature of Copper Roofing also means that in hail prone regions, it may be easily damaged.
 As a softer metal, hailstones will easily dent the Copper.
-While this lowers the aesthetic value, it also performs better than a harder metal that, with a large enough hailstone, will puncture rather than dent the roof.
+While this lowers the aesthetic value, it also performs better than a harder metal that, with a large enough hailstone, will puncture rather than simply dent the roof.

 If metal roofs are the SUVs of roofing, Copper roofs are the Range Rovers of their class.
-This brings up an apparent downside to Copper, like the Range Rover it is extremely expensive and depending on your needs, may be more than you need to get the job done.
-Another negative aspect of Copper is it’s tendency to expand and contract with swings in temperature.
+This brings up an apparent downside to Copper.
+Like the Range Rover, it is extremely expensive and depending on your needs, may be more than you need to get the job done.
+Another negative aspect of Copper is its tendency to expand and contract with swings in temperatures.
 While this can be controlled with the proper panel or shingle, it does need to carefully be considered when choosing this metal.